 We endeavour to help students become aware of their responsibilities and the consequences that may arise if they fail to meet these.
 Through this we foster “self-discipline”.
 Counselling and caring for each student helps to bring about this self-discipline.
 It is important to create an environment where learning can continue without hindrance.

-The Coordinator of Ministry is responsible for coordinating retreats for each year group, coordinating the major liturgical celebrations throughout the year and facilitating the work of the student Youth Ministry team.
+The Assistant Principal – Mission is responsible for coordinating retreats for each year group, coordinating the major liturgical celebrations throughout the year and facilitating the work of the student Youth Ministry team and social justice activities.
+She also works with the Chevalier Institute team in providing staff with formation programs so they too can gain a better understanding of Heart Spirituality.